Note on “AI“

 - I'm on the indieweb to connect, as a human, to other humans.

-- LLM's normalise, which is uninteresting.
+- LLM's normalise, which is often uninteresting.
 There is no need to make content that is like everyone else's.
 My voice, beliefs, experience and background are my only chance at at least trying to create something novel.
 Even if I try manually, I'll inevitably borrow from other people by accident.
 Why would I automate or accelerate that?

 - LLM's shouldn't invent new information

 - LLM's promote biases, including those that I want to break down, such as sexism, racism, ableism and transphobia.
 They are increasingly anti-woke (whatever “woke” means, beyond a lexical tool for hatred).
+Many of the major and popular LLM's are “rained and tuned by corporations that are now deeply in bed with a lawless authoritarian takeover of the US”

-- the LLM's use of copyrighted materials for training is unethical.
+- stolen content; the LLM's use of copyrighted materials for training is unethical.
 It comes down to large scale theft, from the people actually doing the work.
 This is inherent, as OpenAI told the UK Parliament (“it would be impossible to train today’s leading AI models without using copyrighted materials”).

 - I don't like eugenics.